 The following illustration shows a spreadsheet containing some contextual information above the actual data table.
 This will cause misinterpretation of the data.

-Please remove any contextual information before loading the data.
+Remove any contextual information before loading the data, to get good results.
 In the sheet below, there is no contextual information before the actual data set, so it will therefore be interpreted correctly.

 The data can be organized in different ways, short/wide or tall/skinny, but still contain the same information.
 Often, it is easier to visualize data organized in a tall/skinny format.
 You can transform your data in Spotfire by unpivoting columns, but if you are more comfortable with doing this work in Excel, it can also be done before uploading the data to Spotfire.